Mastodon, Eagles of Death Metal, and Russian Circles, Moody Theater, Austin, Texas

-Don Henley and JD and the Straight Shot, Moody Theatre, Austin, TX:
+Don Henley and JD and the Straight Shot, Moody Theater, Austin, TX:

 Known as the drummer for the Eagles since 1971, Don Henley has been playing music for decades, whether with his band or as a solo artist.
 Promoting his solo work on his current tour, Henley came to Austin, Texas earlier this month to perform at the Moody Theatre.